 What is Heart Disease?

-CHD occurs when plaque builds up in the coronary arteries (which bring blood to the heart muscle), causing them to harden and narrow.
+CAD occurs when plaque builds up in the coronary arteries (which bring blood to the heart muscle), causing them to harden and narrow.
 This hardening and narrowing of the arteries is called atherosclerosis, and can reduce or block blood flow that supplies oxygen to the heart.

-CHD causes heart attacks, which occur when the blood supply to the heart muscle is reduced or completely blocked.
+CAD causes heart attacks, which occur when the blood supply to the heart muscle is reduced or completely blocked.
 The first symptom of a heart attack is often angina, a chest pain or discomfort that occurs when the heart is not getting enough blood or oxygen.

-Signs and Symptoms of Heart Disease
+Signs and Symptoms of Heart Attack

 The five major symptoms of a heart attack are: